| Long Island South Shore Hurricane Storm Surge Maps |

 Lutgens & Tarbuck, The Atmosphere, 7th ed.

 The height of maximum storm surge is a function of storm strength, location of eye landfall, tidal time of landfall, elevation, and speed of storm.
-The images below represent the various regions of the southern shores of Long Island as well as the north and south forks as they would be affected by storm surge from various strength hurricanes.
-The images are derived from HURREVAC, a DOS-based software application that uses historical storm data and Long Island regional topography to estimate areas that would be inundated by water.
-(It should be noted that category 5 storm surges are not predicted by HURREVAC since there is little probability of such storms and no historical data exists for reference.)
-Each zone assumes landfall within that zone at normal tidal height.
-For high tide landfall, one would need to add 1/2 normal tide height to the predicted surge, while landfall at low tide would require a subtraction of 1/2 normal tide height from the predicted surge.
-The animated image was created using Microsoft GIF Animator and shows a loop of all maps within the zone with a five second interval between images.
+The image below represents Long Island and the NY City metro region as they would be affected by storm surge from various strength hurricanes.
+The image is from the New York State Emergency Management Office GIS software that uses historical storm data and regional topography to estimate areas that would be inundated by water.
+(It should be noted that category 5 storm surges are not predicted because there is little probability of such storms and no historical data exists for reference.)

 Some of the key observations from the above include: